“I note the obvious differences between each sort and type./ But we are more alike, my friends, than we are unalike.” (Maya Angelou, Human Family)

 I suppose it makes sense – to a hard-core essentialist thinker – that interracial marriage might be upsetting.
 To someone like Judge Bazile, the idea that human races had separate, divine creations on different continents is a type of sacred taxonomy.
 It helps them to make sense of the world and why people in various regions of the planet might vary in appearance.
 To them, races seem to be eternal and static, and not meant to change from their divine origins.

 In contrast to an essentialist perspective, an evolutionary approach suggests that nothing in biology really stays still, as populations and species evolve.
-This is not solely due to natural selection, but by other evolutionary forces as well, such as genetic drift and gene flow.
+This is not solely due to natural selection, but by other evolutionary forces, such as genetic drift and gene flow.
 It reveals something that a synonym for gene flow is simply “migration.”
 That’s what animals do – they migrate and then mate with who’s around.
-This also means that racial purity was always a myth.
-This summary from anthropologist John Hawks shows how gene flow among modern humans and our cousins has been around forever.
+As the American Society for Human Genetics emphasized, this also means that racial purity was always a myth.
+As this graphic from anthropologist John Hawks shows, gene flow among modern humans and our cousins has been around forever.
 That’s the reason why I – and probably you too – have DNA from archaic humans such as Neanderthals.
 For example, a 24 thousand year-old skeleton of a young child in Portugal revealed anatomical features that are a mosaic of Neanderthals and modern humans (Duarte et al 1999).
 I wonder how this child was perceived by others, including their grandparents.

 At any rate, this was not an isolated case.
 In a recent summary of the genetic makeup of Europe, Ann Gibbons recently wrote that the evidence reveals that “almost all indigenous Europeans descend from at least three major migrations in the past 15,000 years, including two from the Middle East.
 Those migrants swept across Europe, mingled with previous immigrants, and then remixed to create the peoples of today.”
 Similar scenarios are common across human populations.